 For most students, aid credits will be applied to your bill in two equal disbursements, once in the fall and once in the spring.
-Work-Study will not be reflected on bill.
-Students whose aid exceeds their bill charges will receive a refund (direct deposit required) after they have registered.
+Work-Study will not be reflected on the bill.
+Students whose aid exceeds their bill charges will receive a refund (direct deposit required) near the start of the semester, provided that their financial obligations have been met and there are no pending academic related issues that may affect their enrollment.

-An anticipated financial aid credit is a credit that is expected to post to your bill at a future date.
+An anticipated financial aid credit is a credit that is expected to be posted to your bill at a future date.
 Anticipated financial aid credits can be thought of as an "advance" of your financial aid funds before they are disbursed and posted on your bill.
 Anticipated aid reports are sent to Student Accounts on a regular basis and before each bill is generated.

 An actual financial aid disbursement is a credit that has already been disbursed and posted to your bill.
-An actual financial aid credit probably will not disburse until several weeks after the start of each semester.
+An actual financial aid credit probably will not be disbursed until several weeks after the start of each semester.